 Resistors are generally represented by letter symbols such as R, RN, RF, FS, PR in electrical schematic drawings.
 The resistance value marked on the resistor is the nominal resistance.
-The basic unit of resistance is ohms, expressed in Ω. In practice, thousands of ohms (KΩ) and megohms (MΩ) are also commonly used.
+The basic unit of resistance is ohms, expressed in Ω. In practice, Kilo-ohms (KΩ) and megohms (MΩ) are commonly used.
 For reference, conversion relationship between these are similar to the metric system and not like computer memory.
 The conversions are 1 KΩ = 1000 Ω and 1 MΩ = 1000 KΩ = 1000000 Ω (as examples).

 1. Insurance resistor

 Fusible resistors can also be called a fuse resistor.
 The fuse resistor has a dual function.
 Under normal conditions, it has the electrical characteristics of a common resistor.
-Once the voltage in the circuit rises, the current increases or a component is damaged, the fuse resistor is blown for a specified period of time.
+If the voltage in the circuit rises, the current increases or a component is damaged, the fuse resistor is blown for a specified period of time.
 This protects the circuit from damage.
 There are mainly chip-type fuse resistors in the computer motherboard, which are mainly used for power supply of the interface circuit.
 The fuses in the circuit generally are chip type, black exclusion, gray in-line and PTC.
 In the circuit, the fuse resistor is indicated by F. Of course, there are many 0Ω resistors in the circuit, which also acts as insurance for keeping things regulated.

 2. Row resistor

 1.Direct Resistor Markings

-The straight-label method refers to directly marking the type of the resistor, the nominal resistance value, the allowable error, the rated power, and other parameters on the surface of the resistor.
-Such as the resistance marked: 47KΩ ± 5% or 3.3Ω.
+The straight-label method refers to directly marking the type of the resistor, the nominal resistance value, the allowable error, the rated power, and other parameters on the surface of the resistor.For instance a resistor can be marked: "47KΩ ± 5% or 3.3Ω".
 It can also be represented by a number plus a character: 4K7 means 4.7KΩ or 4Ω7 means 4.7Ω

-4.Numerical Resistor Markings
+2.Numerical Resistor Markings